cloco-sagar/Cloco-Documentation/Github-Workflow.md

    git stash pop //This will apply the stashed changes that was made and delete that stash

    git stash apply // This will apply the stashed changes and will not delete that stash ::Reusuable stash

+   git stash show // Show the files in the most recent stash:

+   git stash list // List the stashes

+   git stash show -p stash@{1} //This will show the latest stash changes without applying it and {1} can be changed according to the git stash changes you want to see

    ```